jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

 I didn't think the answer would be yes when I started, but... definitely more than I thought.

 As I write this, GPT-4 is in preview and there's only one API method available, not the full range of options.
 This makes it more expensive.
 It can cost up to $0.36/request right now depending on the specifics of the request.
+The major factor is the size of the HTML.

 For a one-off scrape that won't need that many requests, that might not be terrible compared to the time you'd spend building it.